awslabs/chorus/docs/src/app/page.md

 {% quick-link title="GitHub Repository" icon="installation" href="https://github.com/awslabs/chorus" description="Star the repository, report issues, and contribute to the codebase." /%}

 {% quick-link title="Documentation" icon="presets" href="/" description="Read the comprehensive documentation to learn all about Chorus." /%}

-{% quick-link title="Community Forum" icon="plugins" href="/" description="Join the discussion, ask questions, and share your projects." /%}

-{% quick-link title="Discord Channel" icon="theming" href="/" description="Chat with other Chorus users and the development team." /%}

 {% /quick-links %}